 So Biden's at nearly plus seven and all those battleground states that matter.

-And we learned about this in 2016, because Hillary Clinton won the popular vote, and all that got her was a concession speech and a set of stake knives.
+And all that got her was a concession speech and a set of steak knives.

 That's basically it, right?

-And early retirement, apparently as well.
+And early retirement, apparently, as well.

-Meanwhile, President Trump won those states that mattered, particularly in the Rust Belt, Middleton, Wisconsin, Pennsylvania, Ohio, and then he won North Carolina, he won Florida, and he won the election quite easily from an electoral college perspective, the most electoral votes for a Republican since 1988.
+And he won the election quite easily from an electoral college perspective, the most electoral votes for a Republican since 1988.

-Yet Hillary Clinton won by more than three million votes.
+Yet Hillary Clinton won by more than 3 million votes and that got her nothing again.

 So again, when you hear a national poll, don't believe it and assume that Trump support is being undercounted.